Tigers vs. Orioles Player Props Betting Odds

 Mullins Stats

-- Mullins has four doubles, two triples, three home runs, 16 walks and 21 RBI (24 total hits).
-He's also swiped 10 bases.
+- Cedric Mullins has 24 hits with four doubles, two triples, three home runs, 16 walks and 21 RBI.
+He's also stolen 10 bases.

 Mullins Recent Games